 Placemaking, sense of place, and the third place are all recent expositions on social engineering creating functional spaces to draw people together and enrich their communal interactions and daily lives.
 These places feature accessibility, inclusiveness, equality, and activities that foster sociability, conversation and engagement.

-The Biodome’s interior is designed to be multiple ‘places’ within: scenic perches for perspective, quiet niche’s for reflection, places for shared experiences and information events.
-Encouraging daily activities while nestled in subtle natural cues.
-Specifically targeted to learning about nature’s value in itself and its importance for individual mental stability, the Biodome will seek to highlight for conscious consideration the benefits of nature as people experience it firsthand, engendering a transformative outcome for all who gravitate there.
-Thereby enhancing the possibility that society’s path forward could be inspired to keep a better balance with the rest of the life on this planet.
+The Biodome’s interior is designed to host multiple ‘places’ that encourage daily activities while nestled in nature: scenic perches for perspective, quiet niches for reflection, open spaces for shared experiences and informational events.
+Specifically targeted to learning about nature’s value in itself and its importance for individual mental stability, the Biodome will seek to highlight the benefits of nature as people experience it firsthand, engendering a transformative outcome wherein we enhance the possibility that society can be inspired to keep a better balance with the rest of the life on this planet.

-Building infrastructure that are gathering places designed to cultivate an intelligent, caring populace, placing emphasis on a segment of society that has vision and community values, will offer us all a brighter future by being a platform for social activism and cultural transformation.
+Building infrastructure that are gathering places designed to cultivate an intelligent, caring populace, and placing emphasis on a segment of society that has vision and community values, will offer us all a brighter future by being a platform for cultural transformation.

 Format: Author, second author, (Year).
 Title.
 Journal, Volume(Issue), pages

 R. A. Atchley, D. L. Strayer, P. Atchley.
 (2012) Creativity in the Wild: Improving Creative Reasoning Through immersion in Natural Settings.
 PLoS ONE, vol. 7 no. 12 published online, e51474.